renswilderom/renswilderom.github.io/publications.md

 - How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005.
 With Giselinde Kuipers and Alex van Venrooij.
 Status: will be submitted in due course to _Sociology_.

 - The moral affordances of online sex talk: Sexual meaning-making and the creation of moral spaces on a Dutch discussion forum.
 With Myra Bosman and Giselinde Kuipers.
-Status: submitted to _The Sociological Review_.
+Status: Revise and resubmit at _The Sociological Review_.

 - Disruption in public technology projects: How markets shape public in preparation	technologies.
 With Giovanni Esposito and others.
 Status: will be submitted in due course.